AakashKumarNain/modelling_in_jax/README.md

 ### Core Concepts
 - [ ] **When to Follow These Patterns**
   - Identifying use cases for pure JAX
-  - Trade-offs vs. high-level frameworks
+  - This vs. high-level frameworks (e.g. Equinox, Keras)
   - Performance and flexibility considerations

 - [ ] **Building a Simple Layer**